SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Evaluation

 \begin{itemize} \item \name predicts \emph{sharp changes} in latency more accurately than other machine-learning baselines by 45-65\% across a variety of real network and simulated traces. \item \name achieves lower P99 tail latency on L4S flows from a given sender by 36-45\% compared to the default L4S queue selection logic as well as queue selected by other latency predictors. \item \name allows frequent fine-tuning to keep the model up to date over changing network conditions and makes latency prediction fast enough at a line speed of 200Mbps. \end{itemize}

-\mypara{Baselines} We choose the following baselines as they were \emph{state-of-the-art} for time-series prediction tasks prior to the introduction of Transformers. \begin{itemize} \item {\bf LSTM:} We use a state-of-the-art BiLSTM~\cite{bilstm} model known used in the past for its sequence prediction capabilities.
-For a fair comparison, we align the LSTM model to have the same inference latency as \name (albeit having higher fine-tuning time).
+\paragraph*{Baselines} We choose the following baselines as they were \emph{state-of-the-art} for time-series prediction tasks prior to the introduction of Transformers. \begin{itemize} \item {\bf LSTM:} We use a state-of-the-art BiLSTM~\cite{bilstm} model known used in the past for its sequence prediction capabilities.
+For fairness, we align the LSTM model to have comparable size (parameter count) as \name (albeit having much higher inference and fine-tuning times).

 \item {\bf XGBoost:} We use a state-of-the-art classical ML regression model XGBoost(XGB)~\cite{xgboost}, which has been been used in the past for certain sequence prediction tasks using sliding windows of input sequences~\cite{xgboost_pred}. \end{itemize}